CarlSargunar/Umbraco-Docker-Workshop/Workshop.md

 ## 1.4 Creating the network for our containers

 To let the website and database containers communicate with each other, we need to define a custom bridge network between the two of them.

+**Action:** Run the following command in the terminal window to create a new Bridge network for our containers to use.

     docker network create -d bridge umbNet